A Soldier's Daughter Never Cries (film): Plot

 Bill Willis, a successful American novelist and World War II veteran, is living in Paris in the 1960s with his family.
 He is much loved by his free-spirited, unpredictable wife Marcella.
 The couple, popular on the Paris cocktail-party circuit, has a six-year-old daughter, Channe (short for Charlotte Anne).
 Marcella yearns to have another child, but a series of miscarriages has made that difficult.
 However, the family circle expands when a six-year old French boy, Benoit, is brought to their home for adoption.
 The child's biological mother, a beautiful young unmarried girl, has been unable to care for him, and he has been shipped through so many orphanages and foster homes that at first he hesitates to unpack his suitcase.
 Having feared rejection, the little boy is surprised by the love he receives in his new surroundings.
 After Benoit becomes acclimated to his new family, he asks that his name be changed to Billy after his adoptive father.

 Billy's presence prompts young Channe to turn to her protective Portuguese nanny Candida.
 Initially jealous of her new brother, Channe quickly warms to him, inviting him to share her bed after he wets his.
-Marcella physically confronts a stern teacher for the punitive measures she has taken against her son.
+Shortly after enrolling both kids into school, Marcella physically confronts a stern teacher for the way she disciplined Billy after he threw sand in a classmates face.
 Channe notices the culture clash at her bilingual school, the flirtatious circle of friends around her parents, the vulgarity of American children who visit, and an encounter with a French boy who tries to seduce Channe with the help of large snails; he insists that she take off her shirt and let them crawl on her skin.